euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

   - `ENPresenterTheme

-Instead `ENDialogsTheme` if you want customize follow these examples:
+Instead  if you want customize `ENDialogsTheme` you will follow these examples:

 ```kotlin
 class ENDefaultDialogsTheme: ENDialogsTheme(){